dogweather/forkful/content/en/typescript/data-formats-and-serialization/working-with-toml.md

 weight: 39
 ---

-## What & Why?
-TOML, short for Tom's Obvious, Minimal Language, is a data serialization format akin to JSON or YAML.
-Programmers use it for its human readability and straightforward mapping to data types, making it a go-to for config files and data interchange.

 ## How to:
 First, you'll need a TOML parser. `@iarna/toml` is a popular choice.
 Install it with npm: `npm install @iarna/toml --save`.
 Here's how you read a TOML file and parse it to a JavaScript object: